cristiandouce/csv/Readme.md

 # csv

-  Create CSV from data and offers a download DataURI as a `.csv` file.
+  Creates CSV String from data and offers a download DataURI as a `.csv` file.
 In the near future it will try to comply with [RFC4180](http://tools.ietf.org/html/rfc4180).
-Right now it just simply takes an array of data and converts to `csv` string.
+Right now it just simply takes an array of data and converts to CSV string.

 ## Installation